TJ-Dewey/CNA-335-R-Project/README.md

 https://www.cellstream.com/reference-reading/tipsandtricks/410-3-ways-to-put-your-wi-fi-interface-in-monitor-mode-in-linux

 # Requirements
-##You will need the following resources
+## Raspberryi-Pi zero
-Raspberryi-Pi zero
+## Free Membership with UBeac
-Free Membership with UBeac
+## A Wireless connection dongole that supports monitor mode for linux
-A Wireless connection dongole that supports monitor mode for linux (i'm using the Panda PAU05)
+(i'm using the Panda PAU05)
   (note: directions on the hackster site linked above indicate that you may be able to download the re$son kernel in order to set the raspberry pi's own wireless interface to monitor mode.)

 # Directions